OWLSDFAWAW/Deploy-Config-VMs/README.md

         sudo apt-get install git

-Create encrypted variables within playbook run the commad below and past results into variable files replace id with variable name eg vsphere, replace password, replace variable with name ef vsphere_password when prompted enter the same vault password for all entries in the playbook copy the output and save in the group_vars/all.yml & host_vars/*
+Create encrypted variables within playbook run the commad belpythonow and past results into variable files replace id with variable name eg vsphere, replace password, replace variable with name ef vsphere_password when prompted enter the same vault password for all entries in the playbook copy the output and save in the group_vars/all.yml & host_vars/*